 Becoming an artist is not always easy.
-You will need to develop skills and gain experience to be a successful artist.
+You must develop skills and gain experience to be a successful artist.

 So, how to become an artist?
-If you want to become an artist, you have to do many things, such as taking art classes, reading books on the subject, joining an art community, publishing your work on social media, etc. If you have some creative talent and dream about it, there is no reason why you can not be a successful artist.
+To become an artist, you must do many things, such as taking art classes, reading books on the subject, joining an art community, publishing your work on social media, etc. If you have some creative talent and dream about it, there is no reason why you can not be a successful artist.

 The most common challenge amateur artists face is a lack of skills.
-Without adequate training, it can be challenging to develop the skills needed to succeed.
+Without adequate training, developing the skills needed to succeed can be challenging.

 It can be hard to find opportunities to gain the experience to become a professional artist, and it can also be challenging to make a living as an artist.

-But all are temporary challenges that you can overcome if you want to prove yourself.
+But all are temporary challenges you can overcome if you want to prove yourself.

 You will need to develop mastery and knowledge, and success will follow.